wingify/readme-central/docs/Best Practices/fme-sdks-caching.md

 ---
 ## Overview

 A robust caching layer can significantly improve response times and reduce load on VWO servers by storing and reusing fetched settings at the edge or within your application’s storage.
-VWO FME SDKs support a variety of caching strategies, both at your infrastructure edge (e.g., Cloudflare Workers, AWS Lambda\@Edge) and within application-local storage (client‑side mobile and browser SDKs).
+VWO FE SDKs support a variety of caching strategies, both at your infrastructure edge (e.g., Cloudflare Workers, AWS Lambda\@Edge) and within application-local storage (client‑side mobile and browser SDKs).
 This document details available options, behavior, and configuration.

 <br />